jpulse-net/jpulse-framework/docs/dev/work-items.md

 -------------------------------------------------------------------------
 ## 🕑 PENDING Work Items

+### **W-051**: infrastructure: framework package distribution
+- status: 🕑 PENDING
+- type: Infrastructure
+- objective: enable framework distribution via private npm package, so that a site owner can maintain their own site-specific reporsitory
+- base for:
+  - W-015: deployment: strategy for clean onboarding
+  - W-050: deployment: strategy for separate repositories, one for jpulse, and one for site
+- scope:
+  - Restructure framework for npm publishing
+  - Set up GitHub Packages for @jpulse/framework
+  - Update PathResolver for node_modules resolution
+  - Create framework package.json and publishing workflow
+  - Test private package installation and usage
+- deliverables:
+  - @jpulse/framework package on GitHub Packages
+  - Updated PathResolver for npm resolution
+  - Package publishing workflow
+  - Documentation for site teams

 ### **W-050**: deployment: strategy for separate repositories for jpulse and site
 - status: 🕑 PENDING
 - type: Feature